-- Remove the door as instructed in section 5. - Remove all pieces of broken glass carefully. - Straighten the tabs at the corners and remove the four (4) locking springs inside the mouldings. - Push the glass into the upper moulding and insert it into the lower moulding by sliding the glass.
-Adjust the glass to the centre. - Push the locking springs in at the ends of the mouldings, and bend the tabs against the glass. - Attach the door to the heater as instructed in section 5.
+- Remove the door as instructed in section 5. - Remove all pieces of broken glass. - Straighten the tabs at the corners and remove the four (4) locking springs inside the mouldings. - Push the glass into the upper moulding and insert it into the lower moulding by sliding the glass.
+Adjust the glass to the centre. - Push the locking springs in at the ends of the mouldings, and bend the tabs against the glass. - Attach the door to the heater.